owasow/backyard/README.md

 [![lifecycle](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)

 > Words of caution: this is still a WIP.
 Use carefully, and don’t forget
-> to backup your bookdwon before using the app.
+> to backup your bookdown before using the app.

 # backyard